 Bounce rate, dwell time and time on page

-It wouldn’t be too much of a stretch to assume that if Google sees a page where every visitor bounces after 2 seconds, then the promise of the results page isn’t being delivered, and that that page is not relevant to that search term.
+If Google sees a page where every visitor bounces after 2 seconds, then the promise of the results page isn’t being delivered, and that that page is not relevant to that search term.

 Have you noticed how sometimes you search for something and the answer appears in the search results page, rather than in a link to the site it came from?
 These controversial things are called snippets.
 They’re controversial as some site owners believe they are costing them clicks, because the user gets the answer without having to visit the site.
 But still, a lot of companies try very hard to become the one that’s chosen for a snippet because it makes them look authoritative (and the snippet will include a link if further reading is called for).